valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

 - **Object Constraint Language** (OCL) is a textual extension to UML's visual notation.
 Applicable to Class and Statechart diagrams.
 Enables more prcise specifications.
 - **Meta Model** is the definition of UML in UML.
 UML Meta model is UML description of the UML language.
 It's can be extended by a modeler using profiles.
 Those extensions are more stereotypes, more tag values and constraints.

-## UML Class Models
+## P2L3 UML Class Models

-- The **Class MOdel Diagram** is the most popular and  most complex type of diagram.
+- The **Class Model Diagram** is the most popular and  most complex type of diagram.
-- It's contains representations for *classes, interfaces, objects, relationshis, entc*.
+- It's contains representations for *classes, interfaces, objects, relationshis, etc*.

 ## Resources